CUBRID/cubrid-manual/en/admin/control.rst

 *   Check SHARD key value

-    Given a SHARD key hint with the -s option, queries the SHARD DB and outputs the result.
-You can check which SHARD DB the query was performed in with SHARD_ID.
+    When SHARD key hint is given with the -s option, query to its SHARD DB, and outputs the result.
+With SHARD_ID, you can confirm that the query is executed from any SHARD DB.

     ::